opf/openproject/docs/release-notes/14-1-0/README.md

 In the future, we are collaborating with Univention to provide a connector app for OpenProject, allowing you to integrate their IDM solution into an existing deployed OpenProject application.

+### Removal of all-in-one PostgreSQL exposed port

+In the all-in-one Dockerfile, up until now, both port 80 and 5432 (PostgreSQL database) was exposed by default.
+As we're also not exposing other services such as memcached, we removed the PostgreSQL port for consistency.

+If you need to work on the database directly, you can still use the `docker exec -it <container id> pg_dump` command to e.g., access pg_dump.

 ## Important feature changes

 ### PDF export of Gantt view, e.g. for printing (Enterprise add-on)